rocket-pool/RPIPs/RPIPs/RPIP-73.md

 	- providing a `start_epoch` > `current_epoch - performance_period - proof_buffer`,
 	- providing `performance_period * (1 - performance_treshold)`epochs within `[start_epoch, min(current_epoch, start_epoch + performance_period)]`,
 	- locking `performance_challenge_bond` for `performance_challenge_period`.
-- The protocol SHALL allow anyone to defeat a proposed exit by either:
+- The protocol SHALL allow anyone to defeat an entire proposed list by either:
 	- proving that for one listed validator and one epoch in the challenge, the `previous_epoch_participation` in the Beacon State shows a timely **target** attestation or
 	- proving that `activation_epoch` > `start_epoch` for one listed validator.
 - The person defeating the challenge SHALL be awarded the `performance_challenge_bond`.
-- If a proposed exit is not defeated within `performance_challenge_period`, the protocol SHALL allow anyone to add the validator as "requested to exit" as defined by [RPIP-80](RPIP-80.md).
+- If a proposed exit is not defeated within `performance_challenge_period`, the protocol SHALL allow anyone to add the validators as "requested to exit" as defined by [RPIP-80](RPIP-80.md).

 ## Rationale